 History

-Irish in New Orleans
+Immigrants in Civil War New Orleans

 The influence of Irish immigrants in New Orleans can still be seen in the Irish Channel neighborhood, St. Patrick's Day celebrations and churches such as St. Alphonsus.